-With Refugee and LGTBQ+ awareness month coming to an end, it is important to look at how the problems of refugees and the LGRBQ+ community are not always mutually exclusive.
-In fact, many refugees flee their home country based on the prejudice they receive for their sexual identity.
-Through the hard work of Mosaic Family Services and the generous donations from our donors, we are able to provide vital services to the refugee community of Dallas.
+With Pride and Refugee Awareness month here, it is important to look at how the problems of refugees and the LGBTQ+ community are not always mutually exclusive.
+In fact, many refugees flee their home country based on the prejudice they experience for their sexual orientation and gender identity.
+Because of your generosity, Mosaic provides vital services to the refugee community of Dallas.

 The story of Moni is one of someone who lost everything in her home country and gained it all back in America.
 Moni is a transgender woman and was resettled in the United States after fleeing her home in Syria.
 Like many refugees before her, Moni was lost trying to navigate this new landscape.
 She had been ostracized by her friends and family back home because of her gender identity and felt alone and defeated in her new community.
 While this is overwhelming for most, it was almost unbearable for Moni as she lost the support of the ones she loved most due to her gender identity and sexual orientation.
 Due to severe financial restraints, Moni could not receive the physical and mental health services she needed.

 That’s where Mosaic stepped in.
 When Moni first arrived at Mosaic, her case manager knew the highest priority was her medical and mental health care due to her inability to work.
 Her case worker enrolled Moni in Parkland Financial Assistance and helped her find the specialists she needed.
 Due to Moni’s disability, she was unable to work and the next step was to get her on Social Security disability income.
 After two denials and several appeals in March 2021, through the testimony of her case manager, Moni was approved for Social Security disability income.
 Through this newfound freedom, Moni applied for low-income housing and got approved for a one-bedroom apartment.